miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 ** With AWS Lambda, you pay only for what you use.
 You are charged based on the number of requests for your functions and the duration, the time it takes for your code to execute.**

+- test-2-Question 44
+Which of the following statements are true about AWS Lambda?
+(Select two)
+- AWS Lambda provides access to the underlying operating system to control its behavior through code
+- AWS Lambda lets you run code without provisioning or managing servers
+- AWS Lambda allows you to orchestrate and manage Docker containers to facilitate complex containerized applications on AWS
+- You pay for the compute time you consume for AWS Lambda

+Answeer:
+- AWS Lambda lets you run code without provisioning or managing servers
+- You pay for the compute time you consume for AWS Lambda

 [Back to the top](#table-of-contents)